I am in Paris, sitting on a bench, inside the Musée de l’ Orangerie, surrounded by Claude Monet’s Water Lilies.

-In this masterpiece Monet plays upon the temporal beauty of nature and the idea of what is real and what is illusion.
+In this masterpiece Monet plays upon the temporal beauty of nature, and exploring how we see the world – what is real and what is illusion.

 I was almost fifty years old and I had no idea.
 With no forewarning, no apparent trigger, I had a manic episode.
 It felt like my mind had broken open and I started hallucinating.
 It lasted for about six hours, but my life has not been the same since.